bakgaard/Stories/AdrexTheEngineer/NotesFromCR.md

 Here is the (3:03:50) "Yorial's remains were bisected.
 The heart burried inside the The Lotus Den, and the skull entrusted to elves within The Wellov Fell"

-[3:09:18](https://www.youtube.com/watch?v=Z8Jbn8VoXaw&3h09m18) - Yasha has a faint orange glow at the base at her skull.
+[3:09:18](https://www.youtube.com/watch?v=Z8Jbn8VoXaw&t=3h09m18s) - Yasha has a faint orange glow at the base at her skull.
 Faint circular ember, which may control people.
 (Could be Mollymok?)

+## Episode 79

+[0:59:27](https://www.youtube.com/watch?v=yG2vBIu1ieg&t=0h00m00s) - Two dead bodies in the wood.
+A halfling and a dragonborn, with gash wounds across their torso.
+They are hunters.
+They have some bones tied together!

+1:10:00 - The Wraithroot Tree